-The United Press International reported (July 13, 2017) the story of a California woman in the city of Colusa, who was violently awakened from a deep sleep.
+A California woman in the city of Colusa was violently awakened from a deep sleep.

 I have read stories of people falling out of bed and breaking their necks.
 I have also read many stories who have fallen from the tops of buildings and from airplanes—without a parachute—and survive with hardly a scratch.
-God is not hindered from protecting us by adverse circumstances, nor can beneficial circumstances ever serve as a substitute for God’s protection.
+God is not hindered from protecting us by adverse circumstances.
+Beneficial circumstances can not ever serve as a substitute for God’s protection.

-Dear Father in heaven, here and now I acknowledge my own weakness and Your omnipotent power.
+Dear Father in heaven, here and now, I acknowledge my own weakness and Your omnipotent power.
 I need You, Father, for my life, my breath, and my very existence.
 You are the One who keeps my heart beating, my lungs breathing, and every cell in my body functioning—all without any help from me.
 I trust You, O God, with my life and eternal soul.
-Please save and protect me at all times and make me an instrument of Your peace in the lives of others.
+Please save and protect me at all times.
+Make me an instrument of Your peace in the lives of others.
 Amen.